 - reviewing and amending work in response to editor feedback

 - occasionally reading page proofs from printers and checking colour proofs.

-Salary level depends on the type of work the writer undertakes, the type of employer and how much experience the writer has.
+Salary levels depend on the type of work you undertake, your type of employer and how much experience you have.
 Salaries vary widely between regions and publications.